What Is HPV and Why Is It a Problem?

 - In females, it can cause problems with the that may lead to cervical cancer.
 HPV infection also can lead to cancer in the vagina, vulva, anus, mouth, and throat.

 - In males, HPV infection may lead to cancer in the penis, anus, mouth, and throat.

 - New research suggests that HPV may be linked to heart disease in women.

 Both girls and guys can get HPV from sexual contact, including vaginal, oral, and anal sex.
 Most people infected with HPV don't know they have it because they don't notice any signs or problems.
-People do not always develop genital warts, but the virus is still in their system and it could be causing damage.
+People do not always get genital warts, but the virus is still in their system and could cause damage.
 This means that people with HPV can pass the infection to others without knowing it.

 Because HPV can cause problems like genital warts and some kinds of cancer, a vaccine is an important step in preventing infection and protecting against the spread of HPV.

 That's why doctors recommend that all girls and guys get the vaccine from age 11 or 12 through age 26.
 If needed, kids can get the vaccine starting at age 9.

 The HPV vaccine is recommended for people 9 to 26 years old:

 - For kids and teens ages 9–14, the vaccine is given in 2 shots over a 6- to 12-month period.